 Although you may feel isolated or alone when it comes to your fertility, it is important to remember that nearly everyone has a friend or a family member that has faced similar challenges.
 For that reason, opening up to your co-workers or managers can be a refreshing step that will help release any worries, but also bring you closer together.

 Experienced fertility specialist, Dr. Gad Lavy, believes that the best way to get rid of any unnecessary fear or shame about the topic is to put it right out into the open.
 Starting a dialogue among colleagues and bosses will help normalize the topic, leading to a greater understanding of it among those at work.

 Even better, it can help shed light on some of the challenges that those who struggle with infertility go through on a daily basis.
 By being the one that brings everything to the forefront, (i.e. time management for appointments to the financial costs associated with undergoing fertility treatments, etc…), you can create possibilities for better medical coverage or leave for yourself and others.

 Getting Over the Fears of Fertility in the Workplace

 It is completely normal for women and men to have some anxiety about opening up about such a personal topic at work.
-However, Dr. Browne believes that the best way to approach the subject is by taking it head-on, noting that overcoming the fears can create a renewed sense of comfort at work.
+However, Dr. Lavy believes that the best way to approach the subject is by taking it head-on, noting that overcoming the fears can create a renewed sense of comfort at work.